nielslange/smntcs-custom-logo-link/README.txt

 1. Upload 'smntcs-custom-logo-link' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Appearance' » 'Customize' » 'Logo Link' and provide the logo link

+== Contribute ==

+Contributions are more than welcome.
+Simply head over to [Github](https://github.com/nielslange/smntcs-custom-logo-link/pulls) and open a pull request.

 == Changelog ==